hdeadman/puppet-mcmyadmin/README.md

 Boolean: true/false

 Whether to install mono distro package.
-This is only relevant when `architecture` isn't '64', which only applies to Linux.
+This is only relevant when `install_arch` isn't '64', which only applies to Linux.
 Note: EPEL is required on RedHat-like systems.

 ####`mono_pkg`